igi0171/Fly-like-a-Butterfly/README.md

 ## Approach taken

-1. Create game container CSS and create sky,grass and butterfly CSS in game container.
+1. Create game container, sky, grass and butterfly CSS.
-2. Create butterfly's gravity and fly function
+2. Create butterfly's gravity and fly functions.
-3. Create spider webs CSS, functions to generate and move spider webs and condition to remove spider webs.
+3. Create spider webs CSS, functions to generate and move spider webs and condition for removing spider webs.
-4. Create butterfly hitting grass and spider webs condition.
-(Stop generating spider webs)
+4. Create butterfly hitting grass and colliding with spider webs condition.
-5. Create top spider webs.
+5. Create top spider webs CSS.
 6. Refine algorithm for collision detection against top and bottom spider webs.
-7. Final styling.
+7. Final overall styling.

 ## Unsolved problems / Further work

 - Butterfly is immune againt bottom right edge of top spider web.
+(Could be lore)
 - Sometimes incoming spider web doesn't stop moving even after game is over.
+(Could be lore too)
 - Button to start the game again after game is over instead of reloading page.
 - Add best score feature.
 - Make the video start playing at 0:11 when the game begins and the player wins when the video reaches 4:48.